Emanuel Lasker: Personal life, family and friends

 His wife Martha and his sister, Mrs. Lotta Hirschberg, survived him.

 Poet Else Lasker-Schüler was his sister-in-law.

 Edward Lasker, born in Kempen (Kępno), Greater Poland (then Prussia), the German-American chess master, engineer, and author, claimed that he was distantly related to Emanuel Lasker.
 They both played in the great New York 1924 chess tournament.

-Lasker was a good friend of Albert Einstein, who wrote the introduction to the posthumous biography Emanuel Lasker, The Life of a Chess Master from Dr. Jacques Hannak (1952).
-In this preface Einstein expresses his satisfaction at having met Lasker, writing:
+Lasker was a good friend of Albert Einstein, who wrote the introduction to the posthumous biography, Emanuel Lasker: The Life of a Chess Master, by Jacques Hannak (1952).
+In the preface Einstein expressed satisfaction for having met Lasker: